sukykaur/AzureGDPR/IaaSWebAppOverview.md

 **Azure Disk Encryption**: Azure Disk Encryption is used to encrypted Windows IaaS virtual machine disks.
 [Azure Disk Encryption](https://docs.microsoft.com/azure/security/azure-security-disk-encryption) leverages the BitLocker feature of Windows to provide volume encryption for OS and data disks.
 The solution is integrated with Azure Key Vault to help control and manage the disk-encryption keys.

-**Azure SQL Database**: Azure SQL Database is configured to use [Transparent Data Encryption The Azure SQL Database instance uses the following database security measures:
+**Azure SQL Database**: The Azure SQL Database instance uses the following database security measures:
 -	[AD Authentication and Authorization](https://docs.microsoft.com/azure/sql-database/sql-database-aad-authentication) enables identity management of database users and other Microsoft services in one central location.
 -	[SQL database auditing](https://docs.microsoft.com/azure/sql-database/sql-database-auditing-get-started) tracks database events and writes them to an audit log in an Azure storage account.
 -	SQL Database is configured to use [Transparent Data Encryption (TDE)](https://docs.microsoft.com/sql/relational-databases/security/encryption/transparent-data-encryption-azure-sql), which performs real-time encryption and decryption of the database, associated backups, and transaction log files to protect information at rest.
 TDE provides assurance that stored personal data has not been subject to unauthorized access.